 Critical Mass was made by Jim Capp, Joe Cicak and Jerry Yingst at the end of 1981.
-This was their 3rd follow-up pinball machine to the Black Hole prototype.
+This was their 2nd pinball machine prototype.

 What's left of the game is pictured here.

 It was a 3 level game.
-Since Gottlieb was making Haunted House, designing on this concept game was stopped.
+Since Gottlieb was making Haunted House, designing this concept game stopped.

 I took the playfield to Rick Mason, a friend of mine since high school.
 Rick and I copied the design from the original playfield.
 This took a very long time.
 Then Rick cut, bored, and slotted every detail into the new playfield surface and gave it back to me.